FESTIVE DELIVERY – Due to possible courier delays, delivery times may be a little longer during this busy festive period.

 What are they testing for?

 • Genital exams can help identify a number of issues, which could be affecting your fertility.
 This includes whether or not you have a varicocele which is a common issue for sub-fertile men.
-A varicocele is when the veins, in this case within the scrotum, enlarge and this can cause overheating which in turn can cause oxidative stress and harm sperm production.
+A varicocele is when the veins, in this case within the scrotum, enlarge and this can cause overheating overheating of the testes.
+Raised temperatures in the scrotal region can cause oxidative stress and harm sperm production.
 The questions on your medical history can help make the clinic aware of any conditions, injuries, surgery, or health problems which could affect fertility.

 Semen analysis